Louisiana GED Programs, Requirements and Information

 Adult learners in Louisiana will need to pass the HiSet to earn their high school equivalency diploma, rather than the GED exam.
 Keep reading to learn more about test content, and find out where to get information on the Louisiana high school equivalency diploma.

 Does Louisiana Offer GED Programs?

 Adult learners looking for information on the HiSet and Louisiana's high school equivalency program can check out the Louisiana Community and Technical College System's website.
 This site provides information on exam requirements and registration.
-Test candidates can also learn about the more than 200 literacy training providers located across the state as well as the handful of parish schools and community colleges providing English language and civics instruction.
+Test candidates can also learn about the more than 200 literacy training providers located across the state, as well as the handful of parish schools and community colleges, that provide English language and civics instruction.

 While adult learners who are 19 or older can take the test at their own discretion, 16-18 year olds must meet eligibility requirements.
-Though these vary by age, stipulations can include acceptable scores on an official practice test, special authorization to test, and enrollment in adult education courses.
+Though these vary by age, stipulations may include having acceptable scores on an official practice test, receiving a special authorization to test, or enrollment in adult education courses.
 Exam candidates must also have officially withdrawn from high school.